-How Does Stamp Duty Apply to Commercial Property?
+How Does Commercial Stamp Duty Apply to property?

 It is a legal requirement to pay stamp duty land tax on a commercial property purchase.
 As the amount of stamp duty can significantly increase the purchase price of a property, you should factor this amount into the overall purchase when calculating the affordability.

 What is stamp duty land tax?